gmrandazzo/libscientific/docs/Source/_build/html/_sources/Install.rst.txt

 Packages
 --------
-On OSX you can install libscientific via homebrew
+On macOS you can install libscientific via homebrew

 .. code-block::